Let’s talk about the value of SEO.

 If in those same 3 months, you are investing in SEO, you might not get all 100 leads in those 3 months.
 You are going to spend time auditing and cleaning your site, creating strong content, and building reputable links to your site.
 These may not deliver 100 leads while you are taking on the effort, but they deliver much more than 100 leads over time.

 With SEO, you add long-term equity to your company by driving up your rankings.
-And once you’ve achieved first page search results, you only need to maintain the work enough to stay ahead of algorithm changes and your competitors’ moves.
-(Watch out if they start investing in the SEO channel — you’ll need to make sure that you’re staying on top of those links and anchor text.)
+And once you’ve achieved first-page search results, you only need to maintain the work enough to stay ahead of algorithm changes and your competitors’ moves.
+Watch out if they start investing in the SEO channel — you’ll need to make sure that you’re staying on top of those links and anchor text.
+(If you stop doing SEO, your competitors are likely to gain on you and slide into your first-page rankings.)

 We see this all the time with our customers.
 A great example is Calvin from Boombox Storage.
 He came to us as a small startup, and “bought the house” when he decided to invest in the SEO channel.
 And once he started making it to the first page for queries like “san francisco storage,” his company exploded.
 He got so much new business from organic traffic that he had to go back to doing some of the moving himself!